 Snubnose Blacksmelt, Bathylagoides wesethi

-The Snubnose Blacksmelt is a difficult fish to identify that requires help from a professional ichthyologist for a correct identification.
-Due to their small stature and rarity they are of little interest to most.
+The Snubnose Blacksmelt is a difficult fish to identify and requires help from a professional ichthyologist for correct identification.

 Due to their small stature and rarity, the Snubnose Blacksmelts are of little interest to most.